cer12u/TabConcentrator/replit.md

 ## Overview

 A web-based bookmark management application that allows users to save, organize, and manage their bookmarks with metadata.
-The application features a clean, Linear-inspired interface with drag-and-drop URL support, automatic metadata extraction, and persistent storage.
-Users can add bookmarks via URL input, attach personal notes, and manage their collection through an intuitive card-based interface.
+The application features a clean, Linear-inspired interface with drag-and-drop URL support, automatic metadata extraction, tab-based collections for organizing bookmarks into multiple lists, editable favicon icons, and persistent storage.
+Users can add bookmarks via URL input, create custom collections (lists), attach personal notes with line break preservation, and manage their bookmarks through an intuitive card-based interface with tab navigation.

 ## User Preferences